Himanta Biswa Sarma

-Dr. Himanta Biswa Sarma (popularly known as Mama(মামা),born 1 February 1969) is an Indian politician and Lawyer serving as the 15th and current Chief Minister of Assam since 2021.
-A former member of the Indian National Congress, Sarma joined the Bharatiya Janata Party on 23 August 2015.
-He is a five time Member of the Assam Legislative Assembly from Jalukbari, having been elected since 2001.He also served as Minister in the Government of Assam from 2016 to 2021,2011 to 2014,2006 to 2011,2002 to 2004 and from 2004 to 2006.The BJP appointed him the convener(leader) of the North-East Democratic Alliance (NEDA) since 2016.
+Himanta Biswa Sarma (born 1 February 1969) is an Indian politician and lawyer serving as the 15th and the current Chief Minister of Assam since 2021.
+He also serving as leader of the house in legislative assembly A former member of the Indian National Congress, Sarma joined the Bharatiya Janata Party on 23 August 2015 and soon was made convenor of NEDA.
+He is a five time Member of the Assam Legislative Assembly from Jalukbari, having been elected since 2001.